solongo5/warehouse-slotting-dashboard/README.md

 End-to-end warehouse analytics solution designed to identify SKU misalignment, prioritize relocation actions, and improve picking efficiency and space utilization.

 Built using Python, SQL, and Streamlit with simulated operational data.
+*Note: This project is based on a real warehouse optimization use case.
+All data has been anonymized and simulated due to confidentiality requirements.*
 ---

 ## 📌 Problem